What Is A Review Meeting?

 A meeting where your care and support plan is reviewed to make sure it’s meeting your needs, and if not, agree any changes that are in your best interests.

-An Independent Reviewing Officer (IRO) runs the review meeting to make sure it's fair and everybody has a chance to be involved, to ask questions and say how they feel, especially you.
+The Independent Reviewing Officer (IRO) chairs the review meeting.
+They make sure that everybody has a chance to be involved, to ask questions and say how they feel, especially you.

 - Your foster carer/family member/key workers

 - Someone from School or College